 Which is why the next morning, we didn’t wake up until gone 10am, groggy and confused – and the weather was awful.
 But we’d discovered via Facebook that friends of ours from Koh Lanta were in Kuala Lumpur, so we were off to meet them for lunch!

 We headed to a restaurant inside Central Market that one of them had been recommended and it looked very posh so I immediately worried about the price!
 This is how I travel.
-But it actually wasn’t too bad, and who says you can’t treat yourself once in a while?
+But it wasn’t too bad, and who says you can’t treat yourself once in a while?
 The good company alone was worth it.

 Afterwards, they wanted to check out some temples and go through Little India on the way to the Petronas Towers.
 We quickly ducked into a temple when the rain started – and I ended up filming one of the most insane tropical thunderstorms we’ve ever seen!